Peter N. Devreotes

-Peter N. Devreotes is an American scientist and the Isaac Morris & Lucille Elizabeth Hay Professor and former Director of the Department of Cell Biology, with joint appointments in the Center for Cell Dynamics and Department of Biological Chemistry at the Johns Hopkins University School of Medicine.
-He also serves in the Scientific Advisory Board of the Allen Institute for Cell Science.
-He is best known for his contribution in the field of Eukaryotic Chemotaxis, Signal transduction, and Phosphoinositides biology.
+Peter N. Devreotes is an American scientist and the Isaac Morris & Lucille Elizabeth Hay Professor and former director of the department of cell biology, with joint appointments in the Center for Cell Dynamics and department of biological chemistry at the Johns Hopkins University School of Medicine.
+He also serves on the scientific advisory board of the Allen Institute for Cell Science.
+He is best known for his contribution in the field of eukaryotic chemotaxis, signal transduction, and phosphoinositides biology.

-Education and Career
+Education and career

-Devreotes received his Bachelor of Science degree in Physics from University of Wisconsin–Madison in 1971.
-He next earned his PhD degree in Biophysics from the Johns Hopkins University in 1977, where he worked in the laboratory of Dr Douglas Fambrough.
+Devreotes received his Bachelor of Science degree in physics from University of Wisconsin–Madison in 1971.
+He next earned his PhD degree in biophysics from the Johns Hopkins University in 1977, where he worked in the laboratory of Dr Douglas Fambrough.
 He then carried his post-doctoral research in Dr Theodore Steck laboratory at the University of Chicago.
-Devreotes started his independent career as an assistant professor at the Department of Biological Chemistry in the Johns Hopkins University School of Medicine in 1980.
-He was subsequently promoted to the rank of Associate professor and then to professor.
-He served as the director of Biochemistry and Molecular Biology (BCMB) graduate program from 1990 to 2000.
-Then he was appointed as the Director of the Department of Cell Biology of the Johns Hopkins University School of Medicine in 2000.
+Devreotes started his independent career as an assistant professor at the department of biological chemistry]in the Johns Hopkins University School of Medicine in 1980.
+He was subsequently promoted to the rank of associate professor and then to professor.
+He served as the director of the biochemistry and molecular biology graduate program from 1990 to 2000.
+Then he was appointed as the director of the department of cell biology of the Johns Hopkins University School of Medicine in 2000.

 As an internationally recognized leader in cell migration, Devreotes was elected to the National Academy of Sciences.
 He was elected and served as a council member of American Society for Cell Biology.
 He served in the advisory of the Searle Scholars Program.
 Devreotes founded Gordon Research Conference on "Gradient Sensing and Directed Cell Migration" in 2005.
 He currently serves on the Scientific Advisory Board of the Allen Institute for Cell Science.